IoT Explained

 How data is processed, where it is stored, and how it is moved also fall under regulations.
 Data residency refers to where a business reports data is geographically located and stored.

-While data sovereignty refers to how the data is collected and processed, and importantly whether it adheres to the laws of the country in which it is gathered.
-Data sovereignty rules differ country by country and certain industries have more stringent regulations.
-For example, medical and healthcare data must be stored extremely securely, and care taken in the transmission from IoT device to cloud.
+Data sovereignty refers to how the data is collected and processed, and importantly whether it adheres to the laws of the country in which it is gathered.
+Data sovereignty rules differ from country to country and certain industries have more stringent regulations.
+For example, medical and healthcare data must be stored extremely securely, and care taken in the transmission from IoT device to the cloud.

 Due to the fact that roaming requires data to be backhauled back to the home network, it can violate data sovereignty regulations.

-When roaming works, it can be invaluable for IoT deployments.
-If a device is connected to a roaming network continually, it is “permanently roaming“.
-This is not allowed in some countries.
-If a device does not connect to a local network after a certain amount of time, it will be disconnected.
+When roaming works, it can be invaluable for IoT deployments, but if a device is connected to a roaming network continually, it is “permanently roaming”.

 In this podcast episode we interview Steffen Sorrell, Chief of Research at Kaleido Intelligence, about why global connectivity is so complex.